-- May not be jacketed, semi-jacketed, plated, gas checked, or copper washed.
+- May not be jacketed, semi-jacketed, hollow point, plated, or gas checked.
 It must be all lead.
 Moly-Disulfide, polymer coated bullets, or equivalents are acceptable. - Must be of "single projectile" design.
 "Multiple projectile" bullets are illegal. - Ammunition with bullets recessed below the case mouth is not allowed. - All center-fire or rim-fire ammunition must be designed to package the bullet, gunpowder, and primer into a single metallic case precisely made to fit the firing chamber of the firearm.
 The primer must be of the type that uses only a small charge of impact sensitive chemical that may be located at the center of the case head or at its rim. - Electrically fired ammunition is illegal.